tejasabhi8/Test-Assignment-TestVagrant/README.md

 - The results of extraction can be viewed in **_result.txt_** file present in outputdata folder.
 - Further the code used to develop the project is modularized and commented wherever neccessary for better understanding.
 - The project is developed to execute on Chrome using chrome driver, but could be enhanced to support any required browser if needed.

+##Enhancements
+- The project could be improvised in terms of logging messages